louieh/dict-tiny/README.md

 **Note:**

-* You can use `-c` and `-m` at the same time, which means get more detail translation about the word in clipboard.
+* Adding `-c` and `-m` at the same time, which means get more detail translation about the word in clipboard.
 * Some words have a lot of translation that may occupy the entire screen.